Trump-isms: What’s Next?

 Digging deeper: Finding the counter narrative

 This past Summer I had the chance to travel around Peru and visit a variety of different historical sites.
 One of the places I visited was a beautiful estate on the southern cost, Hacienda San José.
 The property was nothing less than stunning, a grand entrance, a courtyard, a wraparound porch, a swimming pool, an impeccable lawn, and even a beautiful chapel.
-My guide told us many people rent out the estate for weddings or come for a weekend getaway, …
+My guide told us many people rent out the estate for weddings or …

 Read more